aishaahmadd/WiDS_Datathon/README.md

 1. What brain activity patterns are associated with ADHD; are they different between males and females, and, if so, how?
 2. How could your work help contribute to ADHD research and/or clinical care?
+Tools of this nature can help identify individuals who may be at risk of ADHD, which can be difficult to diagnose particularly in females.
+Importantly, they help shed light on the parts of the brain relevant to ADHD in females and males, which in turn could lead to improvements in personalized medicine and therapies.
+Identifying ADHD early and designing therapies targeting specific brain mechanisms in a personalized way can greatly improve the mental health of affected individuals.

 ## **Next Steps and Future Improvements**
 * What are some of the limitations of your model?